Causality and Correlation Graph Modeling for Effective and Explainable Session-based Recommendation: Related Work

 With the rapid development of graph neural networks (GNN) in recent years, we have witnessed its great success in many downstream tasks, e.g., node classification and recommender systems.
 Therefore, some studies have started to deploy GNNs for session-based recommendation, and obtained encouraging results \cite{pan2020star,qiu2020exploiting,qiu2020gag}.
 For example, SR-GNN \cite{wu2019session} firstly combines different sessions into session graphs, and then uses GNN \cite{li2015gated} to learn representation of each item and finally obtain session representations through attention mechanism.
 Experimental results on Yoochoose and Diginetica verify that it can obtain better performance than both RNN-based models (e.g., GRU4Rec) and attention based models (e.g., STAMP \cite{liu2018stamp}).
 Later, quite a few variants of SR-GNN \cite{xu2019graph, chen2020handling,wang2020global} have been proposed.
-For example, Xu et al. \cite{xu2019graph} introduce a novel graph contextual self-attention model based on the graph neural network called GC-SAN, which obtains local graph structured dependencies of separated session sequences and models contextualized non-local representations.
+For example, \citeauthor{xu2019graph} \cite{xu2019graph} introduce a novel graph contextual self-attention model based on the graph neural network called GC-SAN, which obtains local graph structured dependencies of separated session sequences and models contextualized non-local representations.
 LESSR \cite{chen2020handling} further reduces information loss by proposing an edge-order preserving aggregation layer and a shortcut graph attention layer.
+Moreover, hypergraph networks are also applied in session-based recommendation.
+For instance, SHARE \cite{wang2021session} proposes the hypergraph structure and hypergraph attention networks, which exploit the relationship among items within various contextual windows.
 However, as have been discussed, all GNN-based methods have not directly considered the directed causality relationship between items, which might lead to incorrect recommendations.